RadionovAlex/MemoryAllocationSimulation/MemoryAllocationSimulation/ReadMe.txt

+﻿SimulatedMemory and SimulatedMemoryVisualizer can be used in the RAM simulation project where Alloc, Dealloc, Defrag subroutines are required.
+Simple visualizer shows state of memory.

-﻿what can be done with memory:
+what can be done with memory:

 * allocate memory for some purpose (for Object, Array, string as Array)
 * deallocate memory of unused creature (Object, Array, string as Array)